Christina Aguilera: Business ventures and wealth

 As a businesswoman, Aguilera has been selling her own products and investing in multiple companies.
 In 2008, she became co-owner of LAX nightclub at the Luxor Las Vegas alongside DJ AM.
 In 2015, she founded the MX Productions & Investments in partnership with fiancée Matthew Rutler, for which they was included in the investors' group of Pinterest, DraftKings, Lyft and MasterClass enterprises.
 Aguilera also joined the ownership group of Angel City FC, a National Women's Soccer League (NWSL) expansion team, and sexual wellness brand Playground.
 In March 2015, Aguilera and Rutler signed a deal with Lions Gate Entertainment to developed both scripted and unscripted projects which eventually was acquired by ABC Family and Spike TV networks.
 In 2022, she was named chief culture officer of The Fun Wine Company.

 In 2007, Aguilera signed a long-term deal with Procter & Gamble (P&G) and created the Christina Aguilera Fragrances, which has been sold in North America, Latin America, Asia and Europe.
 In addition to scents, the brand manufactures body lotions, body sprays, and deodorants whose products was ranked among the United Kingdom best-sellers in 2007, 2009 and 2010.
-In January 2016, the line was reported to sold over $80 million.
+In January 2016, the line was reported to have sold over $80 million.
 Her fragrances also received numerous accolades, including at the Duftstars Awards and FiFi Awards.
-During São Paulo Fashion Week in 2011, Aguilera debuted her first clothes line which was mostly sold in Brazilian department stores C&A. In partnership with American Greetings, she featured in customized birthday video cards which was sold online in 2021 and eventually won a Clio Awards.
+During São Paulo Fashion Week in 2011, Aguilera debuted her first clothes line, which was mostly sold in Brazilian department stores C&A. In partnership with American Greetings, she featured in customized birthday video cards that were sold online in 2021 and eventually won a Clio Awards.